Ricardobruno06/Automation-Scripts/README.md

 # Automation-Scripts
-Scripts to automate package installation on Linux
+Scripts to automate package installation on Linux.
 A hand on the wheel!